Oneanonly123/demo/README.md

 git status

+If we need to add changes then use - git add . then - git commit  -m "ssss" -m "gggg"

+Then finally use - git push

 We need to commit  it by using git commit -m "some message" -m " some message for description"

  remotely add git to local machine by adding git remote add origin ssh key